-As promised, here is my study schedule!
+Here is my USMLE Step 2CK schedule!
 Please use this as a resource to help guide your studying.
-For reference, I scored a 269!
+Click here for my dedicated schedule.

-- Unlike Step 1, I used one main resource, Uworld.
+- Unlike for Step 1, I used one main resource, Uworld.

-- I completed the corresponding Uworld questions throughout my third-year clerkships then repeated them during dedicated.
+- I completed the corresponding Uworld questions throughout my third-year clerkships then re-did them all during dedicated.

 - I spent most of my dedicated period going through questions and reviewing them.
-I did them on random and timed mode.
+I completed them on random and timed mode.

-- I took notes on a Word document and made Anki cards on questions I got wrong.
+- I took notes on a Word document and made Anki cards for questions I got incorrect.

 - Online Med Ed (OME)